Shrinking Season 2 Soundtrack Guide: Complete List of Songs from Every Episode

 Jimmy and Grace (Heidi Gardner), Jimmy’s patient, have to deal with the consequences of her actions after the Shrinking season 1 finale, in which she pushes her emotionally abusive lover off a cliff.

 Gaby (Jessica Williams), a coworker of Jimmy and Paul, must decide how to handle her connection with Jimmy while juggling her work as a therapist and her new teaching position.
-Every episode of Shrinking features music that enhances the plots and difficulties the protagonists encounter in season 2.
+Every episode of Shrinking features music that enhances the scenarios and difficulties the protagonists encounter in season 2.

 Shrinking Season 2 Episode 1 Soundtrack: Every Song Featured in the Premiere